ludgerh/cam-ai-server/README.md

 #### CAM-AI reads security cameras and adds artificial intelligence: No more false alarms!

-This is an installation tutorial for a development system of the CAM-AI Server on a PC running Debian Linux.
+This is an installation tutorial for a development system of the CAM-AI Server on a RaspBerry Pi 4 with 8 GB of memory.
 Other configurations are probably possible, but might need some testing and modifications.
 Here we go:

 1. ####  Creating a new user